 Towering trees line some New York streets, like this one in Brooklyn’s Park Slope neighborhood.
 The trees soak up rainwater, helping to prevent flash flooding and reducing stormwater runoff by approximately 69 million cubic feet per year, according to a 2018 Forest Service study.
 Recent tree census estimates have found 234 different species of street trees in the city.

 A Different View

-Governors Island sits in New York Harbor near Manhattan’s southern tip.
-Once home to three active forts and a landfill, much of the island is now reclaimed parkland with thousands of trees.
+Once home to three active forts and a landfill, much of Governors Island is now reclaimed parkland.
 In Queens, The Nature Conservancy, Jamaica Bay-Rockaway Parks Conservancy and the National Park Service led a similar planting effort, installing 28,000 salt-tolerant trees and shrubs in Jamaica Bay Wildlife Refuge to replace vegetation uprooted by Superstorm Sandy.
 All told, the city’s trees store approximately 1.2 million tons of carbon.
 Each year, these trees remove an additional 51,000 tons of carbon and 1,100 tons of pollutants from the air.